Are you looking for the best Great Ocean Road beaches? Not sure which of the Great Ocean Road’s best beaches to visit?

 10) Gibson Steps

-Gibson Steps is a great stop on any Great Ocean Road trip with its dramatic 70 metre high cliffs and enormous off-shore rock stacks.
+Gibson Steps is a great stop on any Great Ocean Road visit with its dramatic 70 metre high cliffs and enormous off-shore rock stacks.

 Journey down the 86 steps to find a secluded cove and an excellent spot for sunbathing.
 It’s not safe for swimming though as the rip currents are too strong.